Commercial Gym Flooring Buyers Guide

 Where is your rubber flooring made?

-Unlike many competitors, who obtain unregulated flooring overseas, the flooring you purchase from Zogics is made in the USA.
-While we don’t have to run through the long list of benefits of domestically manufactured products, the important things to remember are quality and efficiency—our rubber flooring is undeniably the most premium quality product, from raw materials to the production process.
+Unlike many competitors, who obtain unregulated flooring overseas, Ecore flooring is manufactured in the USA.
+While we don’t have to run through the long list of benefits of domestically-made products, the important things to remember are quality and efficiency—Ecore rubber flooring is undeniably the most premium quality product, from raw materials to the production process.
 Simply put, foreign manufactured flooring can’t compete.

 Rubber flooring isn't just made for commercial settings.
 Bring high quality flooring to your home gym.

 How thick should home gym flooring be?

 You’ve made the decision to set up a home gym; the problem is, you don’t actually know how to set up a home gym.
 Sure, you can figure out what type of equipment to buy.
 But did you pause to consider the type of flooring you need?